jhvanderschee/hugobricks/content/en/demo-hiking.md

 ![](/uploads/photos/hike/hike1.jpg)

-## "I have never felt so quiet, so serene and at ease.
+## "Hugobricks makes me feel quiet, serene and at ease.
 You should try it too!"
 — One happy camper

 {{< /brick_quote >}}